 In December 2016, we entered into a Term Loan Agreement (the "Term Loan Agreement") with CRG.
-We borrowed \$40.0 million pursuant to the Term Loan Agreement and may borrow up to an additional \$10.0 million at any time through and including July 27, 2018, provided that, among other conditions, we receive 510(k) clearance for the marketing of T2Bacteria by the FDA on or before April 30, 2018, or the Approval Milestone.
+We borrowed \$40.0 million pursuant to the Term Loan Agreement and may borrow up to an additional \$10.0 million at any time through and including July 27, 2018, provided that, among other conditions, we receive 510(k) clearance for the marketing of T2Bacteria by the FDA by a certain date (the "Approval Milestone"), which originally was April 30, 2018 (the "Original Approval Milestone Date").
 The Term Loan Agreement has a six-year term with three years (through December 30, 2019) of interest-only payments, which period shall be extended to four years (through December 30, 2020) if we achieve the Approval Milestone, after which quarterly principal and interest payments will be due through the December 30, 2022 maturity date.
-Interest on the amounts borrowed under the Term Loan Agreement accrues at an annual fixed rate of (a) prior to the Approval Milestone, 12.5%, 4.0% of which may be deferred during the interest-only period by adding such amount to the aggregate principal loan amount.
+Interest on the amounts borrowed under the Term Loan Agreement accrues at an annual fixed rate of (a) prior to the Approval Milestone, 12.5%, 4.0% of which may be deferred during the interest-only period by adding such amount to the aggregate principal loan amount and (b) following the Approval Milestone, 11.5%, 3.5% of which may be deferred during the interest-only period by adding such amount to the aggregate principal loan amount.
 In addition, if we achieve certain financial performance metrics, the loan will convert to interest-only until the December 30, 2022 maturity, at which time all unpaid principal and accrued unpaid interest will be due and payable.
 We are required to pay CRG a financing fee based on the loan principal amount drawn.
 We are also required to pay a final payment fee of 8.0% of the principal outstanding upon repayment.
-In March 2018, the Term Loan Agreement was amended to extend the Approval Milestone to June 30, 2018, extend the additional \$10.0 million funding through September 27, 2018 and reduce the fiscal year 2018 revenue target to \$7.0 million.
+In March 2018, the Term Loan Agreement was amended to extend the Original Approval Milestone Date to June 30, 2018, extend the additional \$10.0 million funding through September 27, 2018 and reduce the fiscal year 2018 product revenue target to \$7.0 million.
+In May 2018, we achieved the Approval Milestone by obtaining market clearance from the U.S. Food and Drug Administration ("FDA") for our T2Bacteria Panel.